 Know Your Rights: How Much Can You Sue for Identity Theft?

-"How much can you sue for identity theft?" is a common question among those who have unfortunately been the victim of this fraud.
+?" is a common question among those who have unfortunately been the victim of this fraud.
 If you are a victim of identity theft, you probably feel angry and anxious.
 It is a violation of your private and financial life, and can have devastating long-term ramifications, so it is important to know your rights.

 Identity theft is a form of fraud that happens when an individual uses someone else's personal information (name, social security number, credit card number, etc.) to commit financial fraud for their own gain.